 Amidst the COVID-19 health emergency, millions of families still lack essential goods required for daily survival.
 Till date, we have served 13,25,216 individuals with Hygiene and Family Essential Kits.

 1 in 3 children drop out before elementary school because they don’t have a secure space to study or access to sanitation facilities.
-Building homes, and equipping schools with sanitation units helps children continue their education.
+Building homes, and equipping schools with sanitation units help children continue their education.

 The lack of decent sanitation facilities mean that women have to defecate in the open.
 They go early in the morning or wait till nightfall, in fear of being seen.
 Installing units allows them easy access and makes them feel safer.